buddhist-uni/buddhist-uni.github.io/_content/reference/realms_reading-faithfully.md

 year: 2020 # possibly earlier
 ---

-Reference charts that map out the realms of rebirth as understood by the Theravada Tradition.
+Reference charts that map out the realms of rebirth as understood by the Theravāda Tradition.